azavea/pfb-network-connectivity/README.md

 ## Import crash data

 Crash data is stored in the `pfb-public-documents` bucket under `/data/crashes.zip` and gets loaded automatically via `scripts/update`.
-You can run this import manually in the VM like so:
+You can run this import manually with:
-`scripts/django-manage import_crash_data`
+`./scripts/django-manage import_crash_data`

 To run it using a zip in your own developer bucket under `/data/crashes.zip` you can use the `--dev` flag, i.e.
-`scripts/django-manage import_crash_data --dev`
+`./scripts/django-manage import_crash_data --dev`